 Note that modern scripture is perfectly consistent with the subtle imagery of the biblical examples cited earlier.
 A contrast is drawn between the disciples, who "stand in holy places" and are "not moved," and the wicked, who "stand afar off and tremble."
 Another Doctrine and Covenants reference tells us that the earth itself will also tremble, and "men shall fall upon the ground and shall not be able to stand."
+110

 The second Doctrine and Covenants reference to standing in holy places is found in section 87, as part of the revelation and prophecy on the wars and disasters that will eventually "make a full end of all nations."
-Here, the Saints are told:160 build the city of New Jerusalem, it will not be moved, but rather will continue as the central gathering place from which Zion will eventually extend herself to fill the earth:
+Here, the Saints are told: 112